 Both acupuncture and acupressure utilize various points that run along 12 meridians in the body.
-These are considered to be energy pathways that carry ‘qi’ or ‘chi’, which are both terms used to describe ‘life energy’.
+These are considered to be energy pathways that carry ‘qi’ or ‘chi’, which are terms used to describe ‘life energy’.
 The belief among people is that illness is caused and propagated by certain blockages in the ‘qi’, which doesn’t allow the energy to flow in the body.
-Acupressure and acupuncture aim to restore the ‘qi’ by using pressure and needles respectively to unblock these energy pathways and restore the flow of energy.
+Acupressure aims to restore the ‘qi’ by using pressure to unblock these energy pathways and restore its flow.

 Acupressure requires the application of pressure across different points in the body to balance out the flow of energy.
+These points includes:

-Start off by placing your thumb directly in front of the triangular flap found at the front of the ear.
+Start off by placing your thumb directly in front of the triangular flap at the front of the ear.
 You can also find the ear point by placing the finger against the jaw and opening and closing the mouth to find the area where most movement occurs.
-It is also advisable to use the thumb point as it covers a majority of the surface area.
+It is advisable to use the thumb as it covers a majority of the surface area.
 Once located, apply medium to high pressure on the ear point for three minutes continuously.

 The acupressure point called GV26 is located in between the upper lip and the nose.
 You can locate this point by following the natural crease or depression on the upper lip, called the philtrum.
 Once located, apply medium pressure to this area for five minutes at once, and repeat twice a day.
 Use the thumb point for better impact.
 The upper lip point is also known to curb appetite and help the body control hunger.

 The inner elbow point is called the LI11 and can be found on the inner side of the elbow crease, close to the outer part of the elbow.
 This point is closely associated with the body’s digestion process.
 Use the thumb point to apply pressure for one full minute, every single day.
-Applying pressure to the inner elbow will stimulate the function of intestine and will relieve the excess heat and moisture from the body and rebalance the energy to improve digestive activities.
+Applying pressure to the inner elbow will stimulate the function of the intestine and will relieve the excess heat and moisture from the body and rebalance the energy to improve digestive activities.

-Aside from these three main points, the other pressure points around the body are located at – the knee, below the belly button, near the ankles, and close to the ribs.
+Besides these three main points, the other pressure points around the body are located at – the knee, below the belly button, near the ankles, and close to the ribs.

-Acupressure should also be combined with a healthy diet and exercise regimen.
-The nutrition we provide to our body comes from the food we eat, and it is always advisable to avoid food that causes the body to feel lethargic and uneasy.Remember to stay active and exercise a few times a week in order to keep the muscles, joints, and bones functioning in a healthy manner.
+Acupressure should be combined with a healthy diet and exercise regimen to attain its best benefits.
+This is achieved by avoiding the consumption of processed foods and refined carbohydrates, eating a high-protein diet and avoiding the consumption of alcohol and sugary drinks.Remember to stay active and exercise regularly to keep the muscles, joints, and bones functioning in a healthy manner.